Pump Power Calculator

 Hydraulic Pump Power

-- either it is the static lift from one height to an other, or the friction head loss component of the system - can be calculated as
+- either it is the static lift from one height to an other or the total head loss component of the system - and can be calculated like

 where